tifsheline/anilog/README.md

 5. As a user, I want to change my login information when necessary.

 6. As a user, I want to delete old statuses.

+7. As a user, I want to add multiple photos to my profile and attach photos to my status updates.

+##Credits

+Thank you to everyone who assisted me with this project.

+* Philippe

+* Jimmy

+* TA Kev

+* TA Conrad

+* Troy

+* Roland